 The Intercontinental Champs Elysées – Etoile

-This pretty boutique hotel is ideally located just a stone’s throw from the Champs Elysées.
+This pretty boutique hotel is ideally located just a stone’s throw from the Champs Elysées in one direction and the Pont d’Alma in the other.
 In the past I recommended it as a great hotel to stay in if you plan to explore Paris on foot.
 The staff were very friendly and in the past we have lovely stays in our favourite suite here.

-However, on a recent visit, instead of the suite we thought we had booked, we were given a different one.
+However, on a recent visit, instead of the suite we thought we had booked, we were given a lesser one right over the restaurant.
 It appeared to us, in our experience, to be more the standard of an Executive or Deluxe room.
 The hotel was fully booked so we were given free breakfast and addition IHG loyalty points to try and make up for our disappointment.
 However the vibe of the hotel has changed, and things got very noisy in the early hours of the morning, so despite having prepaid, we moved to another hotel for the second night.

 The hotel is clean and conveniently located, and most of the staff are very friendly and helpful, so you may well want to give The Intercontinental Champs-Elysées a try.
 Sadly our disappointment means we are unlikely to stay there again.